"You don't take a photograph, you make it." ~Ansel Adams

 If you agree that showing your audience as much as possible about your art, products, or location is critical to your success, then this service will expand dramatically on what you can show and how your audience will interact with and engage in your presentation.

-Traditionally, people have used photographs as visuals to good effect, but the size of the frame usually limits the view.
-Video has also been powerful for showing dynamic scenes of things that move, but they run without visual directional control.
+Traditionally, people have used photographs as visuals to give an impression, but the size of the frame usually limits the view.
+Video has also been useful for showing dynamic scenes of things that move, but they run without visual directional control.

-Panoramas, panoramic tours, 3D objects from photographs and virtual galleries form a set of related technologies that are a third option, which expands the visual experience to 360º, while also giving the client control over what they see and how long.
+Panoramas, panoramic tours, 3D objects from photographs and virtual galleries form a set of related technologies that are a third option, which expands the visual experience to 360º, while also giving the client control over what they see and how long they see it.

 The next step could be to produce a variety of panoramas, which can then be linked together like webpages to produce a tour.
 Unlike a video, the client is able to choose which panoramas to follow and how long to linger, while still having the experience of moving dynamically through a space.